Find a Great Florida Roofing Company

 Be Aware of Storm Chasers.

 Door to door salesmen are something you want to be wary of; especially after a bad storm.
 Storm chasers cost Florida homeowners thousands of dollars every year for uncompleted and shoddy work.
 A contractor knocking at your door and claiming to be driving around the neighborhood is typically not licensed or insured, and will vanish as soon as they get your money.
-Professional roofing contractors will typically not be joyriding around a neighborhood after a major storm and pressuring you to sign contracts.
+Professional roofing companys will typically not be joyriding around a neighborhood after a major storm and pressuring you to sign contracts.

 Ask the Right Questions.